jundalisay/sp/content/en/research/whittaker/aether/chapter-12h.md

 For Ex, and Px we may substitute exponential functions of

+...

 where n denotes the frequency of the light, and μ the quasi-index of refraction of the metal: the equations then give at once

-Writing
+Writing ....

 for `μ`, so that ν is inversely proportional to the velocity of light in the medium, and κ denotes the coefficient of absorption, and equating separately the real and imaginary parts of the equation, we obtain

+...

 When the wave-length of the light is very large, the inertia represented by the constant α has but little influence, and the equations reduce to those of Maxwell's original theory[100] of the propagation of light in metals.

 The formulae were experimentally confirmed for this case by the researches of E. Hagen and H, Rubens[101] with infra-red light; a relation being thus established between the ohmic conductivity of a metal and its optical properties with respect to light of great wavelength.

-When, however, the luminous vibrations are performed more rapidly, the effect of the inertia becomes predominant; and ​if the constants of the metal are such that, for a certain range of values of n, ν2κ is small, while ν2(1 - κ2) is negative, it is evident that, for this range of values of n, ν will be small and κ large, i.e., the properties of the metal will approach those of ideal silver.[102]
+When, however, the luminous vibrations are performed more rapidly, the effect of the inertia becomes predominant; and if the constants of the metal are such that, for a certain range of values of n, ν2κ is small, while ν2(1 - κ2) is negative, it is evident that, for this range of values of n, ν will be small and κ large, i.e., the properties of the metal will approach those of ideal silver.[102]

 Finally, for indefinitely great values of n, ν2κ is small and ν2(1 - κ2) is nearly unity, so that ν tends to unity and κ to zero: an approximation to these conditions is realized in the X-rays.[103]

 In the last years of the 19th century, attempts were made to form more definite conceptions regarding the behaviour of electrons within metals.